Separated but not Divorced. Navigating the Jointly filed I-751 Petition to Remove Conditions on Residence – PART II

 If your I-751 is scheduled for an interview and your spouse does not attend, this could be an automatic ground for denial of the petition.

 Recall that in my previous blog post on I-751’s, I listed the requirements set forth in the 2009 Neufeld Memo, one of which was that “the CPR and petitioning spouse appear for Interview” (IF an interview is scheduled).
 If your spouse has changed his/her mind and decides not to attend the interview, you may need change your strategy very quickly and consider filing for divorce, as your ability to convert your joint I-751 petition into a self-petition (waiver) based upon a “Good Faith Marriage” will require that your divorce is finalized by a State Court.
-This is a complicated and tricky process and should not be navigated alone or without the advice and assistance of an Immigration Lawyer that understands the timing and dynamics of the situation you are in.
+This is a complicated and tricky process and should not be navigated alone or without the advice and assistance of an Immigration Lawyer that understands the timing and dynamics of the situation in which you are involved.
 If this describes you, please call my office to schedule a consultation to discuss your options.

 I read online that if I am separated, that the only way my joint I-751 will be approved is if I get divorced.
 Should I just file for divorce and then try to get my petition approved based upon a Good Faith Marriage Waiver?

 I have been asked this question or some variation of this question many times.
-Many times, prospective clients tell me … “I spoke to an Immigration Lawyer today who told me to file for divorce because we are separated.”
+Very often, prospective clients tell me … “I spoke to an Immigration Lawyer today who told me to file for divorce because we are separated.”
 I have even worked with clients who acted upon this advice and then filed for divorce, even though their US citizen sponsor/spouse was still in support of the joint petition and was willing to go to the interview.
 Again, this is a very tricky situation to navigate and should only be done with the advice and assistance of an Immigration Lawyer who has experience in this particular area of U.S. Immigration law.

 Like many things in law (and in life), each case is unique and the advice and direction that I chart for my clients will always depend upon the specific facts their particular circumstances.
 Ultimately, after going through an exhaustive intake and analysis with my client, I explain to the client that he/she is in the best position to know where the relationship is probably heading and whether the separation is temporary, whether marriage is irretrievably broken, or whether their spouse will, in fact, continue to cooperation all the way through a potential interview on the I-751 petition.
 If the conclusion is that the marital breakdown is terminal AND that the sponsoring spouse is no longer committed to the joint petition OR cannot be relied upon to attend the interview and continue to be supportive, my recommendation to the client is usually to switch tracks and go to plan B which involves getting divorced.
 Under these circumstances, I am working closely with my client to monitor the situation and to time the filings and disclosures as the case warrants.